maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/my-rights-as-a-voter/disability-access.md

 	The voting machine permits voters to verify their choices and, if there is an error, allows them to correct those choices before submitting their final ballot.
 - Poll workers must provide [curbside voting](#item-polling-place-access-disabilities) for voters with disabilities who need this assistance.

-For more information visit the [California Secretary of State](http://www.sos.ca.gov/elections/voting-resources/voters-disabilities/) or [Disability Rights California](http://www.disabilityrightsca.org/pubs/PublicationsVoting.htm).
+For more information check [How do I vote if I have disabilities?](#item-polling-place-access-disabilities) and visit [Disability Rights California](http://www.disabilityrightsca.org/pubs/PublicationsVoting.htm).